AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 AI in transportation and logistics makes stuff up.
 And it doesn’t happen because it is broken.
 AI models are just designed to predict patterns, not verify facts.
 This is nothing but a serious risk for any company.

 We’ve seen it happen: an AI generates a bill of lading with the wrong port code, or fills in missing fields with fabricated data that looks real.
 And those errors get passed downstream, if not watched closely.
-You know the consequences, it’s costly delays, compliance issues, or worse, a reputational hit.
+You know the consequences: costly delays, compliance issues, or worse, a reputational hit.

 So, don’t automate and forget.
 Build review loops.
-Humans should by all means stay in the loop, especially for tasks tied to customs, finance, or customer-facing touchpoints.
+Humans should, by all means, stay in the loop, especially for tasks tied to customs, finance, or customer-facing touchpoints.

-The Industry Still Runs on Paper and AI Can’t Read Handwriting
+The Industry Still Runs on Paper, and AI Can’t Read Handwriting

 This one’s less about tech and more about legacy.